KylerZan23/Spotify-Song-Rate/README.md

 - View friend activity (NEW!)
 - Group ratings by user
 - Sort by average rating
+- Match music taste with other users using Pearson Correlation (NEW!)
 - OAuth2 authentication with Spotify

 ## Architecture